 AS9100 Calculating Audit Time

 When you are ready to become AS9100 certified, your organization will need to be audited by an external, selected registrar otherwise known as a Certification Body (CB) to ensure that you have met the requirements of the standard.
 One of the most common questions we receive at standard stores is, “How long does it take for an audit?”.
-Audit time is determined by a number of factors including size, complexity, risk and nature of an organization.
+Audit time is determined by several factors including size, complexity, risk, and nature of an organization.
 An accredited registrar will use the guidelines and requirements set forth by the SAE AS9104A to consider these factors and determine AS9100 Audit days required to audit clients.

 Receive Free Registrar Quotations here.